Parents in the most need can apply for a pre-paid card to help them buy vitamins and healthy food for their children.

 Families get help to buy healthy food and milk, including fresh, frozen and tinned fruit and vegetables, fresh, dried and tinned pulses and infant formula milk.
 Parents can also get free Healthy Start vitamins: Multi-vitamins for those pregnant or breastfeeding and vitamin drops for children aged 6 months to 4 years old.

-Three out of ten families in Brighton and Hove who are eligible have not yet taken up the offer of a Healthy Start card.
+Three out of ten families in Brighton & Hove who are eligible have not yet taken up the offer of a Healthy Start card.
 If you think this might include you, apply today.
-The card was introduced earlier this year and replaces the vouchers (which can still be used until you run out).
+The card was introduced earlier this year and replaces the vouchers.

 “But we know it’s easier said than done with the high cost of fresh food reducing low-cost healthy choices.
 I therefore, encourage all parents on low incomes to apply for the Healthy Start card which gives some vital cash towards buying nutritional food.
 During the cost of living crisis, this is a welcome boost.’’